vikaspanwar33/Microservices/README.md

-# 🏢 Communicating between different microservices using Spring Boot, Eureka, API Gateway & Zipkin.

-This project demonstrates a **Microservices-based architecture** built using **Spring Boot**, **Spring Cloud**, and **Netflix OSS** components.
+This project demonstrates a **communication between different microservices** built using **Spring Boot**, **Spring Cloud**, and **Netflix OSS** components.
 It includes centralized configuration, service discovery, routing through an API gateway, and distributed tracing using Zipkin.

 ---